Skip to main content

 1. Create a Webhook Endpoint

 First, create an endpoint on your server that can receive HTTP POST requests.
-This endpoint will receive webhook notifications from GlycanAge.
+This endpoint must be accessible via HTTPS.

 // Example webhook endpoint (Node.js/Express)